chrwoizi/woiziframe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.

+Use [piscreen](piscreen/README.md) to switch the raspberry pi display on or off based on motion detection or web api.

 ## Development server

 Run `cd client; npm start` for a dev frontend server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.